Common Painful Conditions that can be addressed with Trigger Point Therapy

-So what are the most common types of painful conditions that respond well to trigger point therapy?
+What are the most common chronic pain syndromes that respond well to trigger point therapy?

 Trigger points are associated with most painful conditions.
 In some cases, trigger points can be addressed to relieve symptoms of pain and restricted movement, and in other cases there are trigger point treatment protocols that can address the root cause and provide total relief.

 Below we've listed 7 of the most common painful conditions which can often be treated effectively with well established trigger point treatment protocols.

 Each of these conditions is known to be extremely painful and debilitating, and an example of how way too many people, suffer way too long, or turn unnecessarily to medication and in some cases complex surgical procedures.